BK3TT/MedicalScreener/README.md

 ```<script type="text/javascript" id="lzdefsc" src="//localhost/livezilla/script.php?id=lzdefsc" defer></script>```

 - If LiveZilla is set up correctly, you should datatables starting with ```lz_``` in local database

+Once you've completed the setup steps, the project should be running

 ##### Built by: Christopher Beckett